MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 // Insert video on granular scopes app-only

-#### Add and manage service principal in a Azure DevOps organization
+### 3. Add and manage service principal in an Azure DevOps organization

 Once you have completed configuring the service principal in the Azure AD portal, you must do the same in Azure DevOps by adding the service principal to your organization.
 They can be added through the [Users page](../../../organizations/accounts/add-organization-users.md) or with the [ServicePrincipalEntitlements APIs](//api-reference-links).
 Since they cannot login interactively, these actions must be done by a user account instead, specifically  a **Project Collection Administrator**.
 Only PCAs can add and manage service principals in an organization.
 When being added, you can also grant it access to specific projects and assign it a license.